ttttt-star/L-PAM/README.md

 ### Foursquare

-Download and extract the Foursquare dataset, then place the extracted files under a local folder, for example:
+Download and extract the Foursquare\Geolife\Gowalla dataset, then place the extracted files under a local folder, for example:

 ```text
 Your file location